Study Medicine in Europe in English

 Medimentor support

-Medimentor helps Medicine applicants prepare for Biology and Chemistry entrance exams, organise their study plan, practise question formats and understand the admission route before deadlines and exam dates arrive.
+Medimentor helps Medicine applicants prepare for Biology and Chemistry entrance exams, organise their study plan, practise question formats and understand the application process before deadlines and exam dates arrive.

 See how Medimentor helps you prepare